iegomez/lds/README.md

 Please report any bug or request new features by filing and issue.

-This program was also extended to generate raw PACKET FORWARDER UDP-based protocol as alternative transport, to be used with general LoRaWAN netfork server (e.g. [lorawan-server](https://github.com/gotthardp/lorawan-server)).
+This program was also extended to generate raw PACKET FORWARDER UDP-based protocol as alternative transport, to be used with general LoRaWAN network server (e.g. [lorawan-server](https://github.com/gotthardp/lorawan-server)).
 Use `forwarder` configuration section to enable.

 ![](images/new-gui.png?raw=true)